Rodney Bingenheimer: Radio days: KROQ

 In the final years of his weekly show, he had been relegated to the midnight to 3:00 a.m. slot on Monday mornings.
 In 1998, he interviewed the Toronto band Chicklet when they dropped by the station while on tour.
 This was his first live air interview in years, with an interview of Bad Religion said to be his last prior to this occasion.
 Film critic Roger Ebert quoted another employee of the station as having said that the station management was "afraid to fire him ... because he's the soul of KROQ."
 Bingenheimer was also responsible for three Rodney on the ROQ compilation albums as well as the compact disc and later digital download compendium.
-Also Flipside (fanzine) worked on the Rodney on the ROQ compilation album projects with Posh Boy Records and Rodney Bingenheimer to help unite the project together.
+Also Flipside worked on the Rodney on the ROQ compilation album projects with Posh Boy Records and Rodney Bingenheimer to help unite the project together.
 The album's inserts were issues of Los Angeles Flipside Fanzine.
 Each insert includes the bands of each volume (music tracks and lyrics) including pictures and interviews gathered by Flipside.
 Rodney on The ROQ Volume 1 included Flipside Fanzine insert Issue 21 (December 1980).
 Rodney on The ROQ Volume 2 included Flipside Fanzine Issue 28 (November 1981).
 Rodney on The ROQ Volume 3 included Flipside Fanzine Issue 35 (December 82).
 This was a strategic time for a radio personality, a record label and a fanzine to work together to support and promote a growing musical underground and exclusive punk scene.
 "The Best of Rodney On The Roq" on Posh Boy Records.
 In an interview on June 29, 2017, talking about why his show was cancelled earlier on June 5, he mentioned that "I have no idea.
 They have new owners.
 They are going through a lot of changes right now".
 He continued to say, "But I was totally shocked.
-I went to a meeting and I thought it was with everyone (the staff of KROQ), but it was just me.
+I went to a meeting, and I thought it was with everyone (the staff of KROQ), but it was just me.
 They said it would be better for me and I might not be happy there anymore."